Dodul01/CorpConvo/questions_and_answers.md

 - C: `['🍝', '🍕', '🍫', '🥑', '🍔']`
 - D: `ReferenceError`

-<details><summary><b>Answer: In this code output will will be the food array [ '🍕', '🍫', '🥑', '🍔' ]. we declare a variable called info and assign an object with property called favoriteFood assign a value from food array on other line we change the property value and we console log the food array.</b></summary>
+<details><summary><b>Answer: In this code output will be (A:['🍕', '🍫', '🥑', '🍔']) the food array [ '🍕', '🍫', '🥑', '🍔' ]. we declare a variable called info and assign an object with property called favoriteFood assign a value from food array on other line we change the property value and we console log the food array.</b></summary>
 <p>

 #### Answer: ?